Swarm (1998 video game): Gameplay

 Each sector or level consists of a finite wrap-around space area, in which Clagnor enemies, asteroids, weapon power-ups, and EZT nodules (a fictional substance [Endron Zymithium Trisistaline] described as a fuel source) are placed randomly.
 The player enters and exits each level via a jumpgate that disappears after the level is started and reappears once it is completed.

 There are three types of levels in Swarm: "get all the EZT", "kill them all", and bonus levels.
 The majority of these are "get all the EZT" levels, in which the player's primary mission is to collect all the EZT found in the level while fighting against the Clagnor and avoiding obstacles (e.g. asteroids and space junk).
 In the "kill them all" levels, which are mostly every 10 levels or so, there are no EZT crystals and the player's goal is to destroy all the Clagnor drones in the level.
 In the bonus levels, which are usually every 5 or 10 levels, there are neither Clagnor nor EZT in the area, and so the player can freely travel around and collect weapons, ammunition, and shield bonuses for a limited time.
 Because the level's goal is chosen at random, it means the player can potentially get 3 bonus levels in a row.

 Reception

-Next Generation reviewed the PC version of the game, rating it two stars out of five, and stated that "For gamers after some good old-fashioned, arcade-style action, Swarm delivers.
+The game received mixed reviews.
+Next Generation said, "For gamers after some good old-fashioned, arcade-style action, Swarm delivers.
 Just don't go in expecting bleeding-edge graphics or an enthralling story because they're nowhere to be found here."